 At the same time, cryptography has deep connections to the theory of computation, number theory, algebra, and computational complexity theory.
 Major open questions in cryptography have immediate ramifications for whether P=NP, and cryptography research has given rise to several of the most beautiful ideas in computer science.
 These ideas (which we will cover) have been recognized by several Turing awards.

 This course will introduce you to both sides of cryptography.
 Our main focus will be on the inner workings of cryptographic primitives and how to use them correctly.
-We will begin with standard cryptographic tools such as encryption, message authentication, key exchange, and digital signatures before moving on to more advanced topics like zero-knowledge and multiparty computation.
+We will begin with standard cryptographic tools such as encryption, message authentication, key exchange, and digital signatures before moving on to more advanced topics like elliptic curves, post-quantum cryptography, and zero-knowledge.
 See the course schedule page for a more detailed list of topics.
 Throughout the course we will also explore the techniques used in modern cryptography to reason about the security of cryptographic schemes.